STV4228B – Game Theory and International Cooperation

 Schedule, syllabus and examination date

-The course pays particular attention to N-person static and repeated games.
-The aim is to qualify students to develop and use such models independently, for example in their master thesis.
+Paying particular attention to N-person static and repeated games, the course qualifies students to develop and use such models independently, for example in their master thesis.

 - Read and understand game-theoretic work on topics such as Brexit, EU expansion, the Paris Agreement, and international sanctions,

-- Construct and analyze game-theoretic models relevant for the study of international Cooperation
+- Construct and analyze game-theoretic models relevant for recent developments concerning international cooperation

 - Develop game-theoretic models for use in your master thesis

-- Enhance your ability to use game theory as part of a larger research project in political science.
+- Enhanced your ability to use game theory as part of a larger research project in political science.

-- Develop your ability to critically assess the fruitfulness of political science work that uses game theory
+- Developed your ability to critically assess the fruitfulness of game theory applications

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.